-Credits and grades earned and offered for acceptance shall be based on official transcripts and shall be accepted at face value subject to validation if required by the receiving school's accreditation.
-Students transferring credits into St. Johns County School District will be subject to the current course credit weighting approved by the St. Johns County School Board and in alignment with Florida DOE course code directory.
+Credits and grades entered and offered for acceptance shall be based on official transcripts and shall be accepted at face value subject to validation if required by the receiving school's accreditation.
+Student transferring credits into St. Johns County School District will be subject to the current course credit weighting approved by the St. Johns County School Board and in alignment with Florida DOE course code directory.
 If a letter grade is assigned, that grade is entered in our system, even if the grading scale from which the student transferred is not equivalent to St. Johns County School District's grading scale.
 If only a numerical grade is provided and no grading scale is provided, our scale is applied to the student record.

 An official transcript sent by mail or electronically signed by a school administrator, must be on school letterhead and/or embossed with the school seal.
 An official transcript must clearly identify the school, the student, course number, date(s) course taken, credit earned and grade in each course.
-Students who transfer with credits from a private school in which the course title does not correspond with a course title found in the Florida Course Code Directory, will be awarded credit using the appropriate Transfer credit found in the Florida Course Code Directory.
+Students who transfer with credits from a private school in which the course title does not correspond with a course title found in the Florida Course Code Directory.

-An unofficial transcript is one that is hand-delivered by a student or parent/legal guardian, is delivered to a school administrator in an open envelope or is on plain paper.
+An unofficial transcript is one that is hand-delivered by a student or parent/legal guardian, is delivered to an administrator in an open envelope or is on plain paper.